 FOODS TO REMOVE:

 Processed foods of all kinds are out of the question, as are sugar, eggs, soy, gluten, dairy, yeast, dried fruits, and fungus.
 Even gluten-free grains like quinoa and brown rice and starchy vegetables and legumes like potatoes, peanuts, and kidney beans are off-limits, as the diet suggests the sugars in those foods can feed bad bacteria.

 FOODS TO ENJOY:

 Kellman also suggests a variety of bacteria-promoting supplements to ingest daily, the most important of which being a probiotic and prebiotic.
 And here's where things take a turn for the amazing: A couple cups of coffee per day are allowed, as are wine and beer, since they're fermented.
-(A study came out just last week noting that coffee and wine are great for your gut.
+(A 2016 study noted that coffee and wine are great for your gut.
 Cue the happy dance!)

 A sample homemade meal: zucchini noodles with avocado-walnut pesto.

 RULES TO LIVE BY:

 It only gets better: Kellman says to avoid calorie-counting and tracking portion size so that you can learn to rely on intuitive eating and your body's natural sense of hunger.
 Aside from the list of foods to eat and avoid, he also says to avoid stress since that alone has a huge impact on gut health.